 Scattered like dabs of possibility on an adventurer’s palette, the Bahamas are ready-made for exploration.
 Just ask Christopher Columbus, he bumped against these limestone landscapes in 1492 and changed the course of history.
 But adventure didn’t end with the Niña, the Pinta and the Santa Maria.
 From pirates to blockade dodgers to rum smugglers, wily go-getters have converged and caroused on the country’s 700 islands and 2400 cays for centuries.

-Developed in cooperation with the College of the Bahamas in Nassau, the class is designed with underclassmen, primarily freshman, in mind.
-Students should have an interest in culture, tourism, hospitality management, and business.
+Introduction Bahamas is the perfect spring break getaway.
+However, while you will have time to relax on the beach, this is a study abroad program so be prepared to work hard while having fun.
+Developed in cooperation with the University of the Bahamas in Nassau, the class is open to students in any year.
+Students should have an interest in culture, tourism, hospitality and event management, and business.

-· Students will understand the realities of a small island developing nation.
+Students will understand and experience the realities of a small island developing nation.

-· Students will gain practical knowledge/experience in tourism, business, or small island sustainability.
+Students will gain practical knowledge/experience in tourism, business, hospitality, and/or hotel and restaurant management.

-· Students will interact with Bahamians and begin to learn about small island living
+Students will interact with Bahamians and begin to learn about and experience small island living